 Executive Committee and Other Authority Committees

 Section 1.
 Composition of Executive Committee.
-The full membership of CCSWA shall establish an Executive Committee composed of an odd number of members totaling no more than eleven (11) members to manage the ongoing programs and operations of CCSWA, subject to any specific or general directions regarding such management imposed by majority vote of the total number of tiered votes, as provided for in Article III, Section 5, of CCSWA members present and voting at a duly called meeting of the Authority’s full membership.
-No municipal member of CCSWA shall have more than one (1) elected representative on the Executive Committee, and each municipal member of the Executive Committee shall have one vote, without regard to the population-based voting system established by these By-Laws.
-The members of such Executive Committee elected by the full membership of CCSWA shall include one representative from each of the voting tiers established pursuant to these By-Laws for meetings of the Authority’s full membership, provided that there is at least one (1) municipality in each tier.
+The full membership of CCSWA shall establish an Executive Committee composed of an odd number of members totaling no more than eleven (11) members to manage the ongoing programs and operations of CCSWA, subject to any specific or general directions regarding such management imposed by majority vote of the total number of tiered votes, as provided herein , of CCSWA members present and voting at a duly called meeting of the Authority’s full membership.
+No municipal member of CCSWA shall have more than one (1) elected representative on the Executive Committee, and each municipal member of the Executive Committee shall have one (1) vote, without regard to the population-based voting system established by these By-Laws.
+The members of such Executive Committee elected by the full membership of CCSWA shall include one (1) representative from each of the voting tiers established pursuant to these By-Laws for meetings of the Authority’s full membership, provided that there is at least one (1) municipality in each tier.
 In electing members to the Executive Committee, the Authority shall also give due consideration to geographical representation.
 In addition, there shall be two (2) non-elected members of the Executive Committee, a representative of the municipality which has supplied the largest annual solid waste tonnage to a facility designated by the Authority according to the most recent records compiled by the Connecticut Department of Environmental Protection (the “Solid Waste Tonnage Representative”) and a representative of the municipality which has recycled the largest annual percentage of recyclable materials according to the most recent annual records complied by the Connecticut Department of Environmental Protection (the “Recycling Representative”).

 Section 2.
 Executive Committee Terms of Office.
 The elected members of the Executive Committee shall be elected to staggered terms of office as set forth hereinbelow.
 Each such elected member shall be designated as a Group A member or a Group B member, with initial and all subsequent Group A members to serve two (2) year terms and all subsequent Group A members to serve one (1) year terms and initial Group B members to serve one (1)-year terms and all subsequent Group B members to serve two (2)-year terms.
-The election of initial Group A and/or Group B members need not take place at an annual meeting.
-The term of office of each Group A and B member shall commence on January 1 and end of December 31; provided, however, if initial Group A and/or B members are elected prior to the initial annual meeting in December, 2023, the terms of office of such initial members shall commence immediately upon such election, and the portion of their terms occurring prior to January 1, 2024 shall not count against the duration of their terms of office..
+The election of initial Group A and/or Group B members need not take place at the Annual Meeting.
+The term of office of each Group A and B member shall commence on January 1 and end of December 31; provided, however, if initial Group A and/or B members are elected prior to the initial Annual Meeting, the terms of office of such initial members shall commence immediately upon such election, and the portion of their terms occurring prior to January 1 shall not count against the duration of their terms of office.
 Any Group A or B member may be reelected to serve successive terms on the Executive Committee, as the full membership of CCSWA may determine.
 Instead of being assigned to a Group, the Solid Waste Tonnage Representative and the Recycling Representative to the Executive Committee shall each serve one (1) year terms, which shall automatically be renewed at the end of each calendar year as long as the municipalities in question continue to qualify for such non-elected representation on the Executive Committee in accordance with these By-Laws.

 Section 3.
 Executive Committee Functions and Powers.
 Except as otherwise provided by the full membership of CCSWA, the Executive Committee shall have the following functions and powers: